Sxmurai/manhunt-plugin/README.md

 # manhunt-plugin
 A recreation of the plugin Dream uses in his manhunts, cause why not.

+**Disclaimer**: If you are dream or anybody apart of the Dream Team and you request this to be taken down, this will be deleted off of GitHub.
+This is simply a recreation of the plugin.
+Now for anybody else, if this gets taken down, you'll know why.

 ---

 ## Building The JAR file